JohnOakwood/johnoakwood.github.io/index.md

 # 3. Our most beloved Cake traditions

 Nothing is more secret than Nutrameg Cake traditions.
 All started with a Cake and all will end with a cake!
+I live by the cake & I die by cake!

-Here are our dearest Cake traditions that everyone has to fallow and hold dear to their hearts:
+Here are our dearest and most beloved Cake traditions that everyone has to follow and hold dear to their hearts:

 <p style="margin-left: 15px">3.1.
-New colleagues in their first (and last) workday bring cake to make peace with cake gods and have a prosperous life in Nutrameg.</p>
+New colleagues in their first (and last) workday bring cake to make peace with the cake gods and have a prosperous life in Nutrameg family.</p>

 <p style="margin-left: 15px">3.2.
 If you pass the probationary period - good for you - cake!</p>

 <p style="margin-left: 15px">3.3.
-On your birthday you bring cake!</p>
+On your birthday you bring - cake!</p>

 <p style="margin-left: 15px">3.4.
-And on your real birthday, you bring cake!</p>
+And on your real birthday, you bring also cake!</p>

 <p style="margin-left: 15px">3.5.
 When you get a promotion, you bring cake!</p>